jordankrp/biblioteca/README.md

 - To create, update, delete or rate a book, user login must be done first.
 - A user can rate his or someone else's book only once.
 They can update their rating after.

-## Instructions
+## Instructions to run locally on Ubuntu
-Run `conda env create -f environment.yml` to create a conda environment and install all dependencies with
+Make sure you have PostgreSQL installed: `sudo apt install postgresql` Run `conda env create -f environment.yml` to create a conda environment and install all dependencies with `poetry install`.